If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 Small claims

-The Court has a small claims jurisdiction (along with the magistrates court in each state and territory), for claims of less than $100,000 and to settle some disputes over the conversion of casual employment to full-time or part-time employment.
+The Court has a small claims jurisdiction (along with the magistrates court in each state and territory), for claims of less than $100,000 and to settle some disputes regarding fixed term contracts and whether an employee was a casual upon commencement of their employment.

 Small claims is faster and more informal than other court proceedings.
 It provides a more affordable option to resolve your dispute if you have tried other options like negotiating with your employer (or former employer) and mediation.
-Generally with a small claims application, you do not have a lawyer (you are unrepresented) and neither does the other party (the respondent) unless you have leave of the Court (this means asking the Court’s permission).
+Generally with a small claims application, neither party has a lawyer (both parties are unrepresented) unless a party has leave of the Court (this means asking the Court’s permission).

-To apply for small claims you must file:
+To apply for unpaid wages and entitlements under the small claims process you must file:

-- a completed Application - Fair Work Division; and
+- an Originating Application - Fair Work Division, and

 Preparing your small claim